-In conclusion: There is always a safe and effective answer to most every health concern, if you approach your body as a whole – mind, body, spirit.
+There is always a safe and effective solution to most every health concern, if you approach your body as a whole – mind, body, spirit.
 We are not just “livers”, “hearts”, pancreases”, “minds”, “intestines”, “stomachs” or “bones and joints” that act alone.
 That is the mind-set of conventional medicine.
-It’s time for Americans to rethink the role of drugs and harmful toxins in their lives in relationship to natural health actions that can be taken to prevent disease and maximize wellness, such as the suggestions that are mentioned in this article.
-Of course, prescription meds can be life saving for some health conditions and trauma, but in most circumstances, choosing to make lifestyle changes toward health and well-being along with taking the time needed to work on emotional health will produce lasting and satisfying results of good health, vibrant energy and over-all well-being.
+It’s time to rethink the role of drugs and harmful toxins in our lives in relationship to natural health actions that can be taken to prevent disease and maximize wellness, such as the suggestions that are mentioned in this article.
+Of course, prescription medications can be life saving and stabilizing for out-of-control health conditions and trauma; but in most circumstances, choosing to make healthy lifestyle changes will produce lasting and satisfying good health, vibrant energy and over-all well-being.

 (2) Baker, A. “Ten Signals Your Liver Needs to Detox.”
 Nourish Holistic Nutrition.

 (3) “Liver: Anatomy and Functions.”
 John Hopkins Medicine. hopkinsmedicine.org.

 (4) McClees, H. “How to Detox Your Liver the Natural Way: A 5 Step Guide.”
 One Green Planet.